build-cpp/cmkr/README.md

 A CMakeLists.txt generator from TOML.
 Still WIP.

 ## Building
-cmkr requires a C++17 compiler and git.
+cmkr requires a C++17 compiler, cmake and git.
 It depends on toml11 by ToruNiina, which is added as a git submodule.
 ```
 git clone https://github.com/moalyousef/cmkr
 cd cmkr